 - Or have other similar psychotic disorders

-While about 80% of patients who receive a full course of treatment find rapid relief form their symptoms, patients should have a complete psychiatric and medical assessment to determine if ECT is appropriate.
+While about 80% of patients who receive a full course of treatment find rapid relief from their symptoms, patients should have a complete psychiatric and medical assessment to determine if ECT is appropriate.

 FAQs About ECT